 2012 Quanemciput Pilialput-llu

-In April 2012 150 middle and high school students travelled from rural villages into Bethel, Alaska, to participate in the culminating grand theatrical performance based on cultural storytelling.
-Sarah worked with Juneau Theater Artist Ryan Conarro and Brooklyn Photographer Katie Basile on this project as our third and final phase of an arts-based education project investigating local history and current stories.
-Sarah lead students in creating a professional caliber set and backdrops for their performances in collaboration with Hood River Teaching Artist Shelley Toon Hight.
+One hundred and fifty middle and high school students travelled from rural villages into Bethel, Alaska, to participate in the culminating grand theatrical performance based on cultural storytelling.
+Sarah worked with Juneau Theater Artist Ryan Conarro and Brooklyn Photographer Katie Basile on this project as the third and final phase of the Pilinguat arts-based education project investigating local history and current stories.
+Sarah lead students in creating the set for their performances in collaboration with Hood River Teaching Artist Shelley Toon Hight.
 This project was designed to increase relevance and motivation for students in cross-cultural classroom and was funded by the Alaska Humanities Forum and the Rasmuson Foundation.

 2011 Words of Advice